-Reference Title Summary Application date of Application date for Annual Appual Improvements to This standard acts out amondments to Standard 1 January 2014 Group 1 July 2014 Annual Improvements 2010-2012 Cycle Annual Improvements to IFRS's 2010-2012 Cycle This standard sets out amendments to International Financial Reporting Standards ("IFRS's") and the related bases for conclusions and guidance made during the International Accounting Standards Board's Annual Improvements process.
-These amendments have not yet been adopted by the AASB. i January 2014 1 July 2014 The following items are addressed in this standard: IFRS 2 - Clarifies the definition of 'vesting conditions' and 'market condition' and introduces the definition of 'performance condition' and 'service condition'.
+Reference Title Summary Application date of Standard Application date for Group Annual Improvements 2010-2012 Cycle Annual Improvements to IFRS's 2010-2012 Cycle This standard sets out amendments to International Financial Reporting Standards ("IFRS's") and the related bases for conclusions and guidance made during the International Accounting Standards Board's Annual Improvements process.
+These amendments have not yet been adopted by the AASB.
+The following items are addressed in this standard: IFRS 2 - Clarifies the definition of 'vesting conditions' and 'market condition' and introduces the definition of 'performance condition' and 'service condition'.
 IFRS 3 - Clarifies the classification requirements for contingent consideration in a business combination by removing all references to IAS 37.
 IFRS 8 - Requires entities to disclose factors used to identify the entity's reportable segments when operating segments have been aggregated.
 An entity is also required to provide a reconciliation of total reportable segment's asset to the entity's assets.
-IAS 16 & IAS 38 - Clarifies that the determination of accumulated depreciation does not depend on the selection of the valuation technique and that it is calculated as the difference between the gross and net varying amounts.
+IAS 16 & IAS 38 - Clarifies that the determination does not depend on the selection of the valuation technique and that it is calculated as the difference between the gross and net varying amounts.
 IAS 24 - Defines a management entity providing Key Management Personnel ("KMP") services as a related party of the reporting entity.
 The amendments added an exemption from the detailed disclosure requirements in paragraph 17 of IAS 24 for KMP services provided by a management entity.
 Payments made to a management entity in respect of KMP services should be disclosed separately.
-AASB 2013-9 Amendments to Australian Accounting Standards - Conceptual Framework, Materiality and Financial Instruments.
+1 January 2014 1 July 2014 AASB 2013-9 Amendments to Australian Accounting Standards - Conceptual Framework, Materiality and Financial Instruments.
 This Standard contains three main parts and makes amendments to a number of Standards and Interpretations.
 Part A of AASB 2013-9 makes consequential amendments arising from the issuance of AASB CF 2013-1.
 Part B makes amendments to particular Australian Accounting Standards to delete references to AASB 1031 and also makes minor editorial amendments to various other standards.
 Part C makes amendments to a number of Australian Accounting Standards, including incorporating Chapter 6 Hedge Accounting into AASB 9 Financial Instruments.
 Part A - 20 Dec 2013 Part B - 1 Jan 2014 Part C - 1 Jan 2015 Part A and B - 1 Jul 2014 Part C - 1 Jul 2015 Annual Improvements 2011-2013 Cycle AASB 2012-3 Amendments to Australian Accounting Standards - Offsetting Financial Assets and Financial Liabilities AASB 2012-3 adds application guidance to AASB 132 Financial Instruments: Presentation to address inconsistencies identified in applying some of the offsetting criteria of AASB 132, including clarifying the meaning of "currently has a legally enforceable right of set-off" and that some gross settlement systems may be considered equivalent to net settlement.
 1 January 2014 1 July 2015